-During the first year after your amputation, your residual limb will change size.
-These volume changes are the most pronounced in the first year, but you will continue to experience volume changes throughout your life.
+During the first year after your amputation, your residual limb will change in size and shape.
+These changes are the most pronounced in the first year after amputation, but you will continue to experience changes throughout your life.
 Individuals with a lower-limb amputation typically experience two types of residual limb volume changes:

-- The maturation process occurs over the first three to six months of wearing prosthesis - 2.
+- 1. The maturation process occurs over the first three to six months of wearing prosthesis - 2.
 Daily fluctuation occurs every day, from morning to night.

 TIP: Prosthetic socks can be used to manage volume changes.
-(See also Sleeves, pg.
+(See also Liners, pg.
 17.)